 Social Justice at UUFSD

+Unitarian Universalism aspires to make our world a better place for all living things.
+We view ourselves as part of an interconnected web of existence.
 To meet our responsibilities, we engage in projects that assist those in immediate need, empower those who require new skills and resources to take control of their lives, and preserve the ecological balance of our planet.

 Casas de Luz

 Our mission is to transform individuals, families, and communities on both sides of the San Diego/ Tijuana border and create long lasting, self-sustaining change through youth empowerment, cross cultural relationships, leadership development, home and community development, and environmental sustainability.
 We have built over 100 homes in Tijuana using all volunteer labor with each home being sponsored by a community group.
 Our new program is building villages of sleeping cottages for individuals transitioning to self sufficiency.
 We truly bring HOPE to both sides of the border.
 For additional information contact Kathy Faller at email@example.com.

 We support efforts to end the stigma associated with mental illness.
 We partner with regional organizations to bring awareness, education and opportunities to share coping and caring strategies.
 For additional information contact Wenda Alvarez at MentalHealth@uufsd.org.